whitemike889/chatserver_docs/getusers.md

 The result of the UserList can be written in the msg string of the JSON, so that we don't need to modify the JSON Scheme.

+## Result

+Delimiter will be | in Username, so you can pipe sperated in JSON scheme, to list the user.
+A user does not have a | in his Username.

+method: getUsers #channelxyz to give a list of the channel.
+If there is no direct channel #  called in the method, all user will be listed.